 Note: You can have a relationship with a person who has an interest in a matter before council for reasons other than the receipt of a gift.
 Section 5.62 of the Local Government Act 1995 contains an extensive list of closely associated persons.
 In all situations of financial interest (either direct or indirect) you must disclose the interest and exclude yourself from participation.
 Some relationships that your partner has (such as employment) also create a conflict for you.

 Figure 3: Interests relating to gifts under the Local Government Act 1995.

 Approval to participate when there is an interest

 The receipt of a gift over $300 (or the cumulative value of gifts from the same donor in a twelve-month period) prevents a council member or CEO from participating in, or providing advice or report on, the matter to be discussed (unless approval has been given).

 As council is in the best position to determine whether the receipt of a gift is likely to affect the person’s decision-making, in accordance with section 5.68, council can allow a council member to participate if they have received a gift valued at up to $1000 but only where they decide:

 - that the interest is so trivial or insignificant it is unlikely to influence the disclosing member conduct in relation to the matter; or

 - the interest is common to a significant number of electors or ratepayers in the case of disclosure by a council member.

-If it is the CEO which has the interest relating to a gift, and the gift is valued at up to $1000, the council can, by absolute majority, allow the CEO to provide advice or a report, if they believe the nature of the interest is unlikely to influence the CEO.
+If it is the CEO which has the interest relating to a gift, and the gift is valued at up to $1000, the council can allow the CEO to provide advice or a report, if they believe the nature of the interest is unlikely to influence the CEO.
 If the council decides that the interest is not trivial or insignificant and could be perceived to influence, the council can request that the report is provided direct to them by another member of staff or by an independent contractor.